15 Best Merida Mexico Beaches in the Yucatan Peninsula

 Besides the beaches, there are some fun places to visit and things to see in Telchac Mexico.
 These include visiting the Xcambo Mayan Ruins and the Xtampu pink lakes.

 While there’s no Yucatan pink beach, there are the Yucatan pink lakes in Mexico.
-Xtampu is less-visited than Las Coloradas near Rio Lagartos — but it is the closest pink lakes near Merida.
+Xtampu is less visited than Las Coloradas near Rio Lagartos — but it is the closest pink lakes near Merida.

-If you’re wondering, yes, the pink color is real!
 The lakes are used by locals to collect salt.
 It is free to visit Xtampu, so head there and see the lakes for yourself.

 best Merida mexico beaches